Mariama-ny21/little-rewards/README.md

 - CSS style for the active nav links were updated to ensure links are visible when clicked
 - Css style for the navbar toggler icon was added to ensure that the navbar toggler icon is visible on smaller screens
 - Hero image updated to a high resolution image with better quality and semi-transparent overlay added to ensure improved text visibility
-- Text colour on hero image changed and font-size increased for enhanced redability
+- Text colour on hero image changed, font-family changed and font-size increased for enhanced redability
 - Buttons text font-size also increased to ensure readability
-- FAQ and Contact Us button added to the hero image
+- FAQ Contact Us button added to the hero image
 - Two Cards titles under the Key Highlight section were also updated
 - The previous Parents and Guardians paragraph has been summarised using checkmark (✅) icon to highlight key points
-- Screenshot added to home page

- JavaScript Addition
-- Add event listener to the home page buttons
+- JavaScript addition to the home page by adding event listeners to the home page buttons

 About Page:
 - A medium blue background colour added to the About page which gives it a fresher look and the text are clearly visible

 Rewards Page:
-- The Rewards page was redesigned and the major changes includes the addition of the previous cards into a Bootstrap carousel
+- The Rewards page was redesigned, and the major changes includes the addition of the previous cards into a Bootstrap carousel
 - The Example section was also restyled using a check list
 - The Thank You modal message was also updated

 Contact Page:
-- The Contact page redesigned by using Accordion for the FAQ and changing the Feedback form to Contact Us form
+- The Contact page was redesigned by using Accordion for the FAQ and changing the Feedback form to Contact Us form
 - CSS style was also updated for the Contact page
 - Footer adjusted on Contact page and other pages so that it occupies very little space

-Screenshots
+Screenshots:
-- Lighthouse report generated for all pages; HTML and CSS validation done
+- Lighthouse report generated for all pages; HTML and CSS validation done after all the changes were made.